This weekend I read an article, How to Work with Adult Learners: What to keep in mind when teaching your peers.

 Let's break this statement down:

 1. Adult learners aren’t prioritizing learning.
 I am not sure this is entirely true.
 I think it would be more true to say that “Adult learners aren’t prioritizing the learning the organization is providing.”
-We are learning all the time.
-(Click here for some tips on how to make lifelong learning a priority.)
+We are learning all the time. (and can find ways to make lifelong learning a priority.)
 We are constantly searching for answers: using mobile devices, search engines, and peers.
 Modern learning needs to be about aligning learner intent with the desired organizational outcome of the presentation or training.
 If the learner intent is to get out of the presentation as fast as possible so they can return to work, it is hard to align that with an organizational goal of, for example, increasing personal productivity by 10%.

 2. In certain situations, a training or presentation can simply be a meeting “to get through.”
 Why is this the case?
 The implication is that we are providing training just to check a box.
 If we have people together in the same room (in-person or virtual room) we can prove that they have ‘learned.’
 If they don’t listen, it isn’t the speaker’s fault, right?